 - Conker's Bad Fur Day: Exaggerated with Count Batula, an anthropomorphic vampire bat who turns Conker into a bat and tasks him with picking up the angry villagers invading his castle, and dropping them into Batula's grinder machine, which turns the villagers into red mush which Batula drinks up greedily.

-- Pokémon: The Pokemon Zubat and its evolution line are capable of learning the move Leech Life, which is described as a "blood-draining attack" that also replenishes the user's HP.
+- Pokémon: Zubat and its evolution line are capable of learning the move Leech Life, which is described as a "blood-draining attack" that also replenishes the user's HP.
 All of Golbat's dex entries describe how it sucks blood even until it becomes too full and heavy to fly, and Crobat's entries also mention bloodsucking.

 Dracula: Vampires!
 Don't!
 Suck!
 They scrape and lick. [wiggles his tongue] Scrape and lick. [wiggles his tongue]

-- My Little Pony: Friendship Is Magic: The vampire fruit bats in "Bats!" do a g-rated version of this in which they suck all the juice out of apples, acting as a menace on Applejack's farm.
+- My Little Pony: Friendship Is Magic: The vampire fruit bats in "Bats!" do a G-rated version of this in which they suck all the juice out of apples, acting as a menace on Applejack's farm.